-• The sample of Seeds and Grains for exhibiting must be grown in the current year or the previous year by the person in whose name they are entered.
+- The sample of Seeds and Grains for exhibiting must be grown in the current year or the previous year by the person in whose name they are entered. - All entries are to be displayed on plain white paper plates unless noted otherwise.